Appointment Information

 • Major treatment or major restoration (like crowns or root canals) is usually not always covered at a lower percentage, so you pay more for those.

-If you need to take an antibiotic before your appointment, we have Amoxicillin available here at our office.
-If you have any allergies, please contact your general dentist for your prescription instead.
+If you need to take an antibiotic before your appointment, we have Amoxicillin available here at our office or you can contact your General Practitioner or General Dentist.

 It is safe and important to still come to your root canal appointment while you’re on antibiotics, because the antibiotics and the root canal work together to fully fix the problem.